-If another auditor is not referenced, the RED noted in red may be removed.
+If another auditor is not referenced, the reference to other auditors noted in red may be removed.

 Audits performed under Governmental Auditing Standards: For financial audits performed in accordance to Governmental Auditing Standards, chapters 1 - 6 of Governmental Auditing Standards apply.